esm7/obsidian-map-view/README.md

 This will add the tag `#dogs` specifically to that point, regardless of the note's own tags.
 This is useful for notes that contain tags of different types (e.g. a trip log with various types of locations).
 Note that the `tag:` format should be used **without** the `#` sign, because this sets the tag for the whole note.
-Map View will add `#` for the purpose of setting marker icons, as explained below.
+Map View will internally add `#` for the purpose of queries and marker icons, as explained below.
-Also note that inline tags do not affect the files that are searched based on the entered search query, so in the example above, if you enter '#dogs' in the search box, your note would **not** appear.

-Note: older versions of this plugin used the notation `location: ...` for inline locations.
-This notation is still supported but the standard `geo:` one is the default and encouraged one.

 Multiple inline tags can be separated with a whitespace: `[](geo:42.2,-76.15) tag:dogs tag:trip`.